-What will me repayments be?
+What will my repayments be?
 After looking at the prices of a few properties you’re interested in, use our home loan repayment calculator to work out what your repayments will be.

-Researching location and price is important, but there are other things you should consider such as the cost of land rates in the area, any major scheduled works on infrastructure and local council’s future plans for the area.
+Researching location and price is important, but there are other things you should consider such as the cost of land rates in the area, any major scheduled works on infrastructure and local council plans for the area.

-How do you find and apply for a Home Loan correctly?
+How do you find and apply for a Home Loan?

 The home loan and lending market is highly competitive, with many features that make repaying and managing your loan easy.
-For an easy home buying process, you can apply for home loan pre-approval at any time and it will last three months with us.
+For an easy home buying process, you can apply for home loan pre-approval.
+Pre-approval gives you two months to go property hunting.

-It is important to find the right loan based on your needs.
-Again, answering question one above will tell you whether you need a home or investment loan.
+It's important to find the right loan based on your needs.
+Again, answering the first question above will tell you whether you need a home or investment loan.
 From here, you can choose a fixed or variable rate loan with principle and interest or interest only repayments.
+(Interest only repayments can only be used for investment loans or for short-term bridging loans).
 Speaking to an experienced lender is the best way to find the right home loan for you.

 How do you manage a Home Loan once you buy your home?

 Managing your loan via Online Banking is an easy way to stay in control of your repayments.
-Setting up the right loan repayment amount is key to avoid being in arrears.
-Staying on top of interest rate changes which can affect your variable rate home loan is key.
+We can setup automatic loan repayments, so you'll avoid being in arrears.

-Are you planning on buying your first home and need some extra help?
+No matter whether you're planning on buying your first home, new home or investment property, We're here to help.
 Get in touch with the friendly team at Horizon Bank today and let us assist you.

 The content in this article has been prepared by Horizon Bank for general information only and it is not intended to be professional advice.
 It does not take into account your objectives, financial situation or needs.
 You should seek your own legal, accounting, financial or other professional advice where appropriate, and consider the relevant Product Disclosure Statement and Terms and Conditions before deciding whether to acquire any products or services offered by Horizon Bank and/or its affiliated partners.
 We do not recommend any third party products or services referred to in this article unless otherwise stated and we are not liable in relation to them.
 Any links to third party websites are for your information and we do not endorse any content on those sites.
 Horizon Credit Union Ltd ABN 66 087 650 173 AFSL and Australian Credit Licence Number 240573 trading as Horizon Bank.